-See also "Print header and print tail"; Chapter 9, "Working with Print Device Definitions and Printer Forms," of Print Services.
+See also "Print header and print tail"; Working with Print Device Definitions and Printer Forms in Print Services.

 Print driver

 A driver that converts print jobs (usually generated by an application) to a format that can be read by the type of printer being used.